 Option 2 – Original Medicare with a supplement, is keeping your original Part A and B Medicare coverage in place.
 However, you pick a Medicare supplement (aka Medigap) plan to help pay the out of pocket cost.
 There are several different Medgap plan letters, Plan N, Plan F, Plan G, etc. The idea is that by having a uniform system of Medigap plans consumers can shop around easier.
 Once you know the plan type you want, you just need to find a reputable carrier that is offering that plan type in your area at a good price.
 Because a Plan G is a Plan G is a Plan G. It doesn’t matter who you get that Plan G from, it covers the same medical benefits.

 Option 3 – Part C (aka Advantage) is kind of like saying thanks but no thanks Medicare, I choose Aetna, or United, or whoever, to administer my Medicare coverage.
 Now you play by that carrier’s rules.
 At a minimum, they have to cover what Original Medicare covers, but many have different ways of doing this.
 Many plans do not have deductibles, but instead of copays.
 Copays are set dollar amounts for various services.
 So for instance, a primary doctor’s visit might be $5, a lab might be $10, an outpatient surgery could be $200, and so on.
 Often part D drug coverage is included in these plans, so you won’t have separate drug coverage.
 Depending on the competition in the area, oftentimes these plans will add on extras like dental, vision, credits for OTC items, and gym membership.
-In some cases, these plans may not cost you any additional money beyond your Part B premium as well.
+In many cases, these plans will not cost you any additional money beyond your Part B premium as well.

 If you’d like more detailed information you can checkout my articles below or contact me via text/voice directly at 317-514-8696.